 - If you are running Windows Server 2008, check this Microsoft’s article regarding the necessary update in order to enable TLS 1.2.
 Once you’ve installed updates, move to the steps below.

-- Since we are dealing with registry, we strongly suggest backing up the current Registry state.
-Misuse of the Registry might have detrimental effects on your system.
+- Since we are dealing with registry, we strongly suggest backing up the current registry state.
+Incorrect changes to the registry might have detrimental effects on your system.

 - Once we’ve dealt with that, follow this path:

-- Right-click on the empty space in the right pane and choose New > Key.
+- Right-click on the empty space in the right pane and choose New and then Key.

 - Name the new key TLS 1.2 and click to expand it.

-- Again, click on the empty space in the right pane and add two new keys.
+- Navigate to TLS 1.2, click on the empty space in the right pane and add two new keys.
 Name the first one Client and the second one Server.
 It should look like this.

-- Now, select the Client key, right-click in the right pane and select New > DWORD (32-bit) Value.
+- Now, select the Client key, right-click in the right pane and select New and then DWORD (32-bit) Value.

-- Name the DWORD DisabledByDefault, right-click on it and select Modify.
+- Name the DWORD DisabledByDefault, and double-click it.

 - Ensure that the Base is Hexadecimal and the value is 0 (zero).

-- Create a new DWORD and name it Enabled.
+- Create a new DWORD and name it Enabled and double-click it.

-- Ensure that the Base is, again, Hexadecimal and the Value is this time 1.
+- Ensure that the Base is, again, Hexadecimal and the Value is set to 1.

 - Repeat this for the Server key with the exactly the same DWORDS and values.